The Dome Afternoon Tea Review – Worth the Hype?

 Vegan Afternoon Tea at The Dome

-I’ve had afternoon tea at The Dome twice, and both times, it was a treat!
+I’ve had afternoon tea at The Dome three times, and each time, it was a treat!
 The first time, I was there specifically for a review, so I was paying extra attention to every little detail (I paid for this myself).
-The second time, I went with my mom, who needed a garlic-free option, and the staff were fantastic at accommodating her dietary needs.
+The second time, I went with my mom, who needed a vegan and garlic-free option, and the staff were fantastic at accommodating her dietary needs.
+The third and most recent time, my husband and I went to celebrate our anniversary.

 The Setting